November 4th, 1908 — January 8th, 1975

 Dick Tracy vs. Crime Inc. (1941), was Warde’s first Republic serial; here, he played Corey, the number-one henchman of a masked criminal called the Ghost—but, since the Ghost and his mad-scientist partner Lucifer (John Davidson) took an active part in most of the villains’ operations, Warde was less of a true action heavy and more of a background accomplice to his two bosses.
 His best (or worst) moment in Crime Inc. came when he turned off the oxygen tent of a hospitalized victim with obvious and appalling delight.

 King of the Mounties (Republic, 1942), again featured Warde as a leading henchman—a Canadian thug named Stark in the pay of enemy saboteurs.
-Here, although he was subordinate to senior action heavy Bradley Page, Warde got more screen time and more dialogue; between them, he and Page handled most of the evildoing in the serial, on behalf of three top Axis agents who never took the field themselves.
+Here, he received far more good opportunities to be villainous than in Dick Tracy vs. Crime Inc.–slugging hero Allan Lane with vicious vigor, grinning evilly as he set oil-fields ablaze, and snarling angrily when thwarted.
+Although he was billed far down in the credits, he and his co-henchman Bradley Page handled almost all of the active evildoing in the serial, on behalf of three top Axis agents who never took the field themselves.

 Batman (Columbia, 1943) cast Warde as Stone, another Axis agent, who figured as a background henchman until dying in a fall from a railroad bridge in Chapter Four.
 Secret Service in Darkest Africa (Republic, 1943), featured him more briefly but more noticeably as Relzah, the treacherous servant of a North Africa sheik, who murdered his master on the orders of Nazi agents; Warde managed to get hero Rod Cameron accused of the crime, but the truth was discovered and Warde was gunned down by the dead sheik’s son.